 - belching or passing gas

-See your doctor if indigestion continues or worsens.
+Speak with your doctor if indigestion continues or worsens.

 A hernia is the result of an internal organ or other body part pushing through the muscle or tissue surrounding it.
 A lump or bulge may appear with some hernias in the abdomen or groin.